carvelsaputra/laravue/README.md

 # laravue
-Template for Laravel - vue using laravel-mix for compile the script
+Boiler plate for Laravel - vue using laravel-mix for compile the script